timrs2998/pdf-builder/README.md

 ./gradlew build
 ```

-To release a new version, use GitHub to create release tags in "v1.0.0" format.
-Travis will build and publish to Bintray provided that the BINTRAY_USER and BINTRAY_KEY environment variables are set.
-Also change the `repoOwner` and `bintrayRepoName` variables accordingly to your Github username and Bintray maven repository name.
+To release a new version, use GitHub to create release tags in "v1.0.0" format matching build.gradle.kts.
+GitHub Actions will build and publish to the GitHub Packages registry.